-The Advisor's policy provides that email, instant messaging, text messaging, and other electronic communications are treated as written communications and that such communications must always be of a professional nature.
-The Advisor's policy covers electronic communications for the Firm, to or from Clients, and includes any communications within the Firm.
+The Advisor's policy provides that e-mail, instant messaging, and other electronic communications are treated as written communications and that such communications must always be of a professional nature.
+The Advisor's policy covers electronic communications for the Firm, to or from Clients, and includes any e-mail communications within the Firm.

 Policy: Supervised Persons are prohibited from conducting any business essential to the Advisor and its core operations outside of the approved electronic communication methods.
-In the event that a Supervised Person receives work-related correspondence via a personal device, the Supervised Person must send a copy of the communication to their company email address so that the record will be retained as required.
+In the event that a Supervised Person must use email to communicate work-related correspondence, the Supervised Person must send a copy of the email message to their company email address so that the record will be retained as required and copy the CCO.
 In particular, Social networking sites, such as Facebook and Twitter, are not approved electronic communications methods and should not be used to communicate with Clients or conduct any business essential to the Advisor and its core operations.